Are we a match? Are we a match

 Table of contents

-Spreadsheets are wonderful, donโ€™t you think?
-Theyโ€™re one of the most versatile tools out thereโ€”loved and cherished across finance, marketing, operations, and many other departments.
-So, when youโ€™re starting your own business, the first thing that often comes to mind is using spreadsheets as a contact database.
+They’re one of the most versatile tools out there—loved and cherished across finance, marketing, operations, and many other departments.
+So, when you’re starting your own business, the first thing that often comes to mind is using spreadsheets as a contact database.

 But if you don’t need long introductions, here’s a free CRM spreadsheet template for you:

-8 free spreadsheet CRMs in Google Sheets and Excel
+12 free spreadsheet CRMs in Google Sheets and Excel

 There is a wide variety of free spreadsheet CRM templates.
-However, most templates are not completely free; you still need to enter your email address to get the file.
+However, most templates are not completely free; you need to enter your email address to get the file.

-We’ve downloaded and tested them all, so you can get a quick overview before deciding whether it’s worth sharing your email address in exchange for these templates.
 While not all of these spreadsheet templates can be classified as “Best” or “Top”, this list gives you a good overview of what is out there.

-Here are the 8 most popular free CRM templates in Excel and Google Sheets.
+Here are the 12 most popular free CRM templates in Excel and Google Sheets.

 1. OnePageCRM’s template